srishticodes/Voiceagent/README.md

-# Walmart Voice AI Assistant
+# Waltz Voice AI Assistant

 An intelligent voice-powered shopping assistant that provides a natural conversational interface for product search, cart management, order placement, and order tracking.
 Built with AI models for speech recognition, natural language processing, and vector search capabilities.